 Fear of Falling

-Some people develop a fear of falling, especially if they have fallen before.
-People can worry about falling and may stop going out or doing what they enjoy.
-They may have to rely on others to help them.
-A fear of falling puts the person at risk for more falls.
+Some people are afraid of falling, especially if they have fallen before.
+You may worry about falling and may stop going out or doing what you enjoy.
+You may have to have others help you.
+A fear of falling puts you at risk for more falls.

 - Use nonslip mats or strips in the bathtub or shower.

-- Install grab bars inside and outside of the tub or shower.
+- Put grab bars inside and outside of the tub or shower.

-- Install grab bars near the toilet for support.
+- Put grab bars near the toilet to help you sit and stand.

 - Clean up wet areas and spills as quickly as possible.

-- Learn about the medications you are taking: People who take four or more medications may be at risk for falling.
-Ask your doctor or pharmacist about the medications you are taking and any side effects.
+Know your medications.
+People who take four or more medications may be at risk for falling.
+Ask your doctor or pharmacist about the side effects of medications you take.
 Make sure you tell your doctor about all the medications you take.
 Don’t forget to talk about over-the-counter drugs, herbal medicines, and vitamins you take.

-- Keep your vision sharp: Poor vision can make it harder to get around safely.
-To help make sure you're seeing clearly, have your eyes checked every year and wear glasses or contact lenses with the right prescription strength.
+Take care of your eyes.
+Poor vision can make it harder to get around safely.
+Have your eyes checked every year.
+Wear glasses or contact lenses with the right prescription.

-- Have your hearing checked: Good hearing helps us notice sounds in our environment that can warn of danger.
+Have your hearing checked.
+Good hearing helps you notice sounds that can warn of danger.
 You may start to stay by yourself more and be less active if you cannot hear well.
-Not getting up and moving around can put you at risk for falling.
+Not getting up and moving around can put you at risk for a fall.

-- Make your house safer: About half of all falls happen at home.
-Use bright lightbulbs to brighten dark rooms.
-Wear secure shoes, not slippers or flip-flops, inside and outside of the house.
+Make your house safer.
+About half of all falls happen at home.
+Use bright light bulbs to make rooms brighter.
+Wear good shoes, not slippers or flip-flops, when you are inside and outside.

-- Use contrasting colors at steps or thresholds so you can see them clearly.
-For example, if your bathroom is painted white, make sure the shower curtain is a different color and the threshold into the shower is a contrasting color.
+Use colors to show steps or doorways so you can see them clearly.
+If your bathroom is a light color, make sure the step into the shower is darker.
 On dark wooden floors, paint the edge of the steps a lighter color.
 You can also use colored tape to mark steps or doorways.